Subscription Information

 Overview

-JFrog Artifactory Edge (an "Edge node") is an edition of JFrog Artifactory whose available features have been customized to serve the primary purpose of distributing software to a runtime such as a data center, a point-of-sale or even a mobile device.
-All packages hosted in an Edge node are part of a Release Bundle which is a secure and immutable collection of software packages that make up a release to be provisioned or can be uploaded using direct file upload through the UI or REST API.
+JFrog Artifactory Edge (an "Edge node") is an edition of JFrog Artifactory whose available features have been customized to distribute software to a runtime such as a data center, a point-of-sale, or even a mobile device.
+Packages hosted in an Edge node are typically part of a Release Bundle, which is a secure and immutable collection of software packages that make up a release to be provisioned.

 Edge Node Features and Capabilities